mzandvliet/RainworldModLoader/README.md

 (This same approach could be used to create mod loaders for any Unity game, really.)

-# Downloading and Playing Mods

-Not quite there yet!
-If you're not a developer buy just looking to play, stay tuned.

 # Developing Mods

 1. Download this repository